New-look England and wizened Italy face jungle test

 With Hodgson dropping hints that he could include Liverpool's 19-year-old trickster Raheem Sterling in a forward line that is set to feature relative international novices Daniel Sturridge and Adam Lallana, England are looking to the future rather than the past.

-The fact that expectation levels are at a low ebb could also work in favor of a side that retains enormous attacking potential.
+The fact that expectation levels are at a low ebb could also work in favour of a side that retains enormous attacking potential.

 "It's probably the best squad I've been involved in so it's great to be a part of.
 I am looking forward to this tournament and the future with England because it certainly looks bright," Rooney told reporters earlier this week.